Watson-Personal-Assistant/developer/_content/knowledge/create-condition-function.md

 {"headers":{"Content-Type":"text/plain"},"statusCode":200,"body":"false"}
 ```

+### Step 7: Edit package.json to indicate javascript file with main function

+**Important** You will need to edit the `package.json` file and change the `main` property to have value `condition.js`.
+Cloud Functions require this unless the name of your file is index.js.

-### Step 7: Create the Cloud Function
+### Step 8: Create the Cloud Function

 To run `condition.js` and the javascript code it includes, you must create a zip file containing everything that is required.
 Do this using the following command:

 `zip -r condition.zip condition.js package.json node_modules/ .env sdk/`

 Now you will use the `bx wsk` command to push the zip file to Cloud Functions.
 You will need to login to IBM Bluemix before invoking this command by using `bx login -sso` which will provide a URL to paste into your browser to go through login.
+Once you have logged in, you'll have to set the `org` and `space` using the command:

+`bx target -o paste-your-IBMid-here -s dev`

-Once you have logged in, do the following command to create the Cloud Function:
+Once the org and space are set, do the following command to create the Cloud Function:

 `bx wsk action create condition condition.zip --web true --kind nodejs:6`

-### Step 8: Test the Cloud Function
+### Step 9: Test the Cloud Function

 In a new terminal window or tab, execute this command that will poll the logs for the Cloud Function just created.